 Since the rich got richer faster, their piece of the pie grew larger.
 The wealthiest 1 percent increased their share of total income by 10 percent.

 Everyone else saw their piece of the pie shrink by 1-2 percent.
-In other words, even though the income going to the poor improved, they fell further behind when compared to the richest.
+Even though the income going to the poor improved, they fell further behind when compared to the richest.
 As a result, economic mobility is worsening.

 The Dodd-Frank Wall Street Reform Act required corporations to disclose employee pay.
 Its goal is to help shareholders better understand executive compensation practices compared to the average employee pay.
 The biggest discrepancy was Marathon Petroleum.
-Its CEO made $19.7 billion, 935 times that of the median worker's pay of $21,034.
-Whirlpool's CEO made $7.08 million, 356 times that of its average employee pay of $19,906.
+Its CEO made $19.7 million, 935 times that of the median worker's pay of $21,034.
+Whirlpool's CEO made $7.1 million, 356 times that of its average employee pay of $19,906.
 Honeywell's average worker pay is $50,000.
-Its CEO made $16.75 million, or 333 times that.
+Its CEO made $16.8 million, or 333 times that.